I'm up at seven and a bit draggy today. The morning is bright.

 Even the mighty Fed can't hold back the seas.
 We have two threads to the markets arriving at once: The rise of Bernie and the Wuflu.
 Add to that a highly speculative overbought market and a crash was inevitable.

 Now a Wuflu case was suspected on a Winnipeg flight.
 I'm thinking now I should be canceling my flights to Sudbury.
 The last 101st birthday present I should deliver is a case of the Wuflu.
-I doubt I can recover my money, but sometimes we on a losing path the first and most obvious loss taken quickly is the cheapest loss.
+I doubt I can recover my money, but sometimes when on a losing path the first and most obvious loss taken quickly is the cheapest loss.

 Uber took me to AutoZone and I was greeted as I walked in.
 I asked for 6-1/2" speakers and was shown some.
 There were others and I asked about them.
 Too expensive I was told.
 I persisted and was told they are no better.
 Buy these ones.
 I did.
 I love Mexico.